 “Without a fair degree of trust, companies will simply not continue on their journey to We,” say the authors of Getting to We in a chapter devoted entirely to trust.
 “A lack of trust sets a hurdle that is too high to jump.”

 I interviewed two of the authors, Kate Vitasek and Jeanette Nyden, in a recent episode of Talking Logistics and I asked them why trust (along with transparency and compatibility) is so important to creating highly collaborative relationships.
-Watch the short clip below for their response and great insights on this topic.
+Check out the episode for their response and great insights on this topic.

 If you choose to trust and remove that first big hurdle, you can move forward toward creating collaborative relationships that yield significant benefits for everyone involved.